Gireogi appa

 Many Korean people desire to speak English well.
 This desire is sometimes referred to as "English Fever".
 English proficiency is very important not only for students but also for office workers because they believe that English skills determine their social position and promotion in the company.
 However, it is not easy for Koreans to learn and speak English fluently due to the difference in sentence structure between Korean and English.
-To overcome this difficulty, some parents choose to raise their young children in one of the English-speaking countries, and in the process, mothers and children live together in a foreign country, and fathers remain in Korea and live alone.
+To overcome this, some parents raise their young children in an anglophone country, as mothers stay with the children in the host country, while fathers live alone in Korea.